ensf-614-group11/seng637-a4-group11/seng637-a4-group_11.md

 ## Automated detection of equivalent mutants

 ### PiTest automated detection
 In our study, we found a few ways to automatically detect some equivalent mutants.
 As required by the outlined lab guide, the mutation tests were run using "All mutators" which is set in the PiTest preferences window when using Eclipse IDE.
-This runs a comprehensive set of mutations against the test suite, and provides a mutation coverage score.
+This executes a comprehensive set of mutations against the test suite, and provides a mutation coverage score.
 When setting the preference to "Stronger", PiTest runs a curated set of mutations which exclude mutants that are likely to produce equivalent mutants.
 In the case of our `Range` test suite, we found that mutation coverage increased from 79% to 95% when applying the "Stronger" configuration in the PiTest preferences.
 This method does not guarantee that your mutation score excludes equivalent mutants.
 Instead, it reduces the likelihood that equivalent mutants are generated during mutation coverage tests.
 Manual inspection of the code is still required in order to identify equivalent mutants.
 However, using the "Stronger" configuration appears to be a good approach to automate equivalent mutant detection and support developers in catching more critical bugs.

 By applying the "Stronger configuration to our test suite, we found that our coverage scores improved.
 Specifically, `Range` mutation score improved from 79% to 95%.
 For `DataUtilities`, the mutation score improved from 91% to 93%.